 Bargnani is definitely better than CV.
 How much is debatable, but he is better.

+He's been a legitimate starter in the league and he's come close to being a player at times.
+On his worst day he's better than plank(ton) #31.
+This cat would be a major upgrade off the bench for a year.
+If he works out you re-set the $$ going forward.
 I have no idea if they could get him although now might be the time with the house cleaning up there.
 I wonder if we could convince the TO people that there's been a curse on the franchise ever since they traded Charlie so they'll take him back?

 I think Toronto might bite on this trade if Charlie promises to get in shape during the offseason.